-The staff at Prescot Primary School have high expectations of the children in terms of behaviour, and they strive to ensure that all children work to the best of their ability.
+The staff at Prescot Community Primary & Nursery School have high expectations of the children in terms of behaviour, and they strive to ensure that all children work to the best of their ability.

-All non teaching staff treat each child fairly and enforces the Code of Conduct consistently and treat all children in their group with respect and understanding.
+All non-teaching staff treat each child fairly and enforces the Code of Conduct (Appendix i) consistently and treat all children in their group with respect and understanding.